 You don’t need a 50 tooth cassette, as the marketing tells you for monster climbs.
 Have you ridden a 50 tooth cog?
 It feels awful, and you are riding so slow you are fighting to keep your balance.
 You would be better served by getting off your bike and pushing it.
 The weird feeling goes for most cogs above a 35 tooth.

-Infrastructure would be better served
+Infrastructure would be better served.

 I was on a site visit and looking at creating a “go-to area for cycling.”
 The first thing they wanted to do was lower the quality of paths.
 They wanted to change all the paths to red ash.
 Have you ridden red ash?
 It’s horrible, and it is even worse in a country that rains a lot.

 You create an exclusive park by using red ash.
 You can’t scoot across it.
 A wheelchair will become a mess going across it.
-The weather we get in Scotland means that it will become a mountain bike black route pretty quickly without regular maintenance.
+The weather in Scotland means that it will become a mountain bike black route pretty quickly without regular maintenance.
 All of this is a barrier.

 How does underbiking stop this?